 Rowing is an activity that few will have the opportunity to try elsewhere.
 It is important that the College is able to provide a high quality introduction to those who wish to try rowing.

 The novice program run by the Boat Club is particularly important for Freshers.
 Many will have left home for the first time, and it can be difficult to settle in.
 The novice program has an important social function: it carries on beyond the Fresher’s Week activities for an entire term.
-This helps people to settle in, and to meet others outside of an alcoholic social setting.
-That said, the Boat Club has many social functions, which are usually enjoyed by most Freshers.
-This includes the Boat Club ‘Social’ during Michaelmas term, and termly dinners.
+This helps people to settle in, and to meet others outside of the usual college social events such as bops and drinks That said, the Boat Club has many social functions, which are enjoyed by most Freshers.
+This includes the Boat Club ‘Social’ during Michaelmas term and termly dinners.

 The size of the boat club makes it quite unique amongst college societies.
 More than half of all students will row during their time in college.